OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Add Hugin tutorials to the seen list when tutorials are turned off.
 * Toggle or customize the "I have arrived!" message on new player connection.
 * Toggle the visibility of the Haldor, Hildir, Bog Witch, and Start Temple Map Pins.
+  * This mods also adds smaller versions of the trader pins when interacting with each vanilla trader.
+(These have an m_type value of 123, 124, 125)
 * Toggle player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on death, or only on PVP deaths.